+RE: (PSLU-59) Transient Vacation Rentals in the Apartment, Light Industrial, and Heavy Industrial Districts.
 Aloha Committee Chair Paltin, Committee Vice-Chair Sinenci, and Committee Members:

-I am submitting the following testimony on behalf of the REALTORS Association of Maui (RAM) and the 1,700+ REALTORS and affiliates that we represent.
 This testimony is in regards to PSLU-59 and the proposed legislation attached thereto.
-Though RAM strongly opposes the version of this legislation presented by the Planning Department in correspondence dated April 7, 2020, we appreciate the overall intent of this legislation and we would like to make recommendations on minor amendments that would allow our association to support a final version of this legislation.
+I strongly opposes the version of this legislation presented by the Planning Department in correspondence dated April 7, 2020, I appreciate the overall intent of this legislation and we would like to make recommendations on minor amendments that would allow our association to support a final version of this legislation.
 In the interest of time, I will not rehash the deficiencies of the April 7, 2020, version of this legislation.
 Instead, I would like to focus on the draft legislation as it was presented to this Committee in correspondence dated June 26, 2020.
 The June 26th version of this bill is far superior to earlier versions in that it is far less subversive of vested property rights, and it is more in line with the language and intent of the bill that was reviewed and vetted by the Planning Commissions.
-RAM is willing to lend our support behind this legislation if this Committee would be willing to make a minor amendment to the language in order to better preserve vested property rights and avoid potential litigation.
+I'm willing to lend our support behind this legislation if this Committee would be willing to make a minor amendment to the language in order to better preserve vested property rights and avoid potential litigation.
 Specifically, we would like a few words added to the intended amendments to MCC 19.12.020(G)(2) concerning permitted uses in the A-1 and A-2 zoning districts, which currently read as follows:

-reconsu accor.j
+reconsu ucuon.

-G. Transient vacation rentals in building and structures meeting all of the following criteria:

-1. The building or structure received a building permit, special management area use permit, or planned development approval that was lawfully issued by and was valid, or is otherwise confirmed to have been lawfully existing, on April 20, 1989.

-2. Transient vacation rental use was conducted in any lawfully existing dwelling unit within the building or structure prior to January 1, 2020 as determined by real property tax class.

-3. If any such building or structure is reconstructed, renovated or expanded, then transient vacation rental use is limited to the building envelope as it can be confirmed to have been approved or lawfully existing on April 20, 1989.
+- G. Transient vacation rentals in building and structures meeting all of the following criteria: - The building or structure received a building permit, special management area use permit, or planned development approval that was lawfully issued by and was valid, or is otherwise confirmed to have been lawfully existing, on April 20, 1989. - Transient vacation rental use was conducted in any lawfully existing dwelling unit within the building or structure prior to January 1, 2020 as determined by real property tax class. - 3.
+If any such building or structure is reconstructed, renovated or expanded, then transient vacation rental use is limited to the building envelope as it can be confirmed to have been approved or lawfully existing on April 20, 1989.
 The number of bedrooms used for transient vacation rental shall not be increased.